juberiya1ajaz/costal_hacks/README.md

 ## ⚙️ How we built it

 - React Js: For frontend
-- Firebase: For backend
+- Solidity: For smart contract
-- Hedera: For
+- Hedera: For deploying Smart Contract
-- Tensorflow.s: For ML and disease prediction
+- Tensorflow.js: For ML and disease prediction
 - Google Teachable Machine: For training the model
 - i18n: For multi-language support
 - Tailwind: For styling and animations

 ## 🔐 Best Blockchain Project Using Hedera

-We are using Hedera’s testnet to make **what we are using t for**.
+We are using Hedera’s testnet to **deploy smart contracts** for our app.
 Hedera is a decentralized public network that utilizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create the next era of fast, fair, and secure applications.

 ## 🌐 Best Domain Name from GoDaddy Registry [APAC Only]